 English Literature is a facilitating subject, which means it is one of the subjects often required or preferred by universities to get on a range of degree courses.
-Taking English Literature at A Level would indicate that you have developed important skills such as analytical and critical thinking, wider reading and independent study, which are all required for courses such as Law, History, Politics, Journalism, Psychology and a range of other Humanity and Arts subjects.
+Taking English Literature at A-Level would indicate that you have developed important skills such as analytical and critical thinking, and that you have undertaken wider reading and independent study; these are skills that are key for courses such as Law, History, Politics, Journalism, Psychology and a range of other humanity and arts subjects.

 English Literature will fit well with any subject.
-However, many of our students study the Social Science subjects (History, Govt and Politics, Psychology, Sociology, etc.) as well as the Art disciplines.
+However, many of our students study the social science subjects (History, Government and Politics, Psychology, Sociology, etc.) as well as the art disciplines.

-Minimum of a grade 6 in either English Language or English Literature and a minimum of a grade 5 in the other GCSE.
+Minimum of a grade 6 in either English Language or English Literature and a minimum of a grade 5 in the other English GCSE.